ffardno/ffardno.github.io/_pages/about.md

 I am a PhD candidate in the [Electrical and Computer Engineering (ECE)](https://ece.illinois.edu/) department and the [Coordinated Science Laboratory (CSL)](https://csl.illinois.edu/) at the University of Illinois Urbana-Champaign.
 My advisor is [Dr. S. Rasoul Etesami](https://etesami.ise.illinois.edu/).

-I am interested in game theory and reinforcement learning.
-In particular, I am passionate about problems involving decision-making under uncertainty, especially in multi-agent environments.
-I like studying agents' behaviours in presence of other agents, especially when their interests are not aligned.
-I am also interested in large-scale multi-agent reinforcement learning.

-I completed my undergraduate degree in Electrical Engineering at [Sharif University of Technology](https://www.ee.sharif.ir/en/), Iran.
-I then completed my master's degree in ECE at [University of Waterloo](https://uwaterloo.ca/electrical-computer-engineering/), under supervision of [Dr. S. Majid Zahedi](https://ece.uwaterloo.ca/~smzahedi/).
-During my master's, I developed a fictitious mean-field reinforcement learning algorithm that works efficiently for load balancing problem in distributed systems.
-My thesis can be found [here](https://uwspace.uwaterloo.ca/items/712ba706-387e-4319-92ea-e2e812cd8e9d).
+I am interested in understanding how intelligent agents learn and make decisions in dynamic environments, especially when multiple agents interact and their interests are not aligned.
+My research combines ideas from reinforcement learning and game theory to model these systems and develop efficient learning algorithms that allow agents to learn independently from experience.

+More recently, I have been exploring preference-based learning and RLHF, where preferences are used instead of explicit reward functions to guide learning.
+I am particularly interested in how these ideas can be used to build more capable and human-aligned decision-making systems.

+I received my B.Sc. in Electrical Engineering from [Sharif University of Technology](https://www.ee.sharif.ir/en/) in Iran, followed by an M.A.Sc. in Electrical and Computer Engineering from the [University of Waterloo](https://uwaterloo.ca/electrical-computer-engineering/).

+During my master's studies, I worked on reinforcement learning and game-theoretic approaches for distributed load balancing.
+My thesis introduced a fictitious mean-field reinforcement learning framework that enables efficient learning in large-scale distributed systems.
+The work combines ideas from multi-agent reinforcement learning, mean-field games, and distributed optimization to improve load balancing performance while maintaining scalability.
+My thesis is available [here](https://uwspace.uwaterloo.ca/items/712ba706-387e-4319-92ea-e2e812cd8e9d).

 Before starting my PhD, I worked as a software engineer at [Microchip Technology](https://www.microchip.com/) in Toronto, Canada.